SIMPATICOProject/SimpaticoTAEServer/README.txt

 Installation instructions:

-	1) In order to run the servers, you will first need to install the following Python 2 libraries:
+	1) In order to run the servers, you will need a Python 2.6+ installation (preferably Anaconda), and a Java 1.8+ installation.

+	2) Install the following Python 2 libraries:

 		urllib2
 		kenlm